National Day (Singapore): 1959–1964

 Singapore initially had a different date for National Day prior to 9 August, when it commemorated 3 June after achieving full internal self-governance from the United Kingdom in 1959.
-Between 1960 and 1964, Singapore celebrated National Day on 3 June to mark this occasion and the end of colonial rule.
+Between 1959 and 1964, Singapore celebrated National Day on 3 June to mark this occasion and the end of colonial rule.

 Festivities

 National Day Parade

 The Singapore National Day Parade is a national ceremony that is usually held at The Float @ Marina Bay, the National Stadium at the Singapore Sports Hub, or the Padang.
 In 2007, the Parade was held at The Float @ Marina Bay for the first time, and in 2016, it was held at the Singapore Sports Hub.
+The Float @ Marina Bay is now not being used for national day parades.
 The parade includes performances that depict the yearly theme.

 National Day Message

-The National Day Message is an annual tradition on 8 August since 1966.
+The National Day Message is an annual tradition on 9 August since 1966.
 In each year's recorded message, the Prime Minister of Singapore "examine[s] domestic and global developments, review[s] economic performance and outlook, and outline[s] national priorities and government plans as [he inspires] Singaporeans to move forward with a unified sense of purpose".

-National Day Fireworks Celebrations
+National Day Rally

+On the first or second Sunday following National Day, the prime minister gives an address to the nation at a National Day Rally, which usually features discussions of the country's status and accomplishments, and announcements of future plans and policy changes.

+Firework celebrations

-National Day Celebrations also include fireworks celebrations.
+National Day celebrations also include fireworks celebrations.
 They feature several local and foreign teams which launch fireworks displays on different nights.
-First held in 2004 at Marina Bay, the event was initially known as the Singapore Fireworks Festival and organised by Unusual Productions.
-The amount of fireworks used has grown in magnitude over the past three years, from 4,000 rounds used in 2004 to over 9,000 in 2006.
-In 2012, a Mentos commercial encouraged procreation during the same time as the fireworks celebration.